eliminmax/LFS-Build-Notes/Build-Notes.md

 A simple vi-like hex editor with minimal dependencies

 This one's designed to install from the `master` branch.
-Not great practice, but whatever.

 ```sh
 git clone https://github.com/fr0zn/hed hed-44d3eb7